siscia/easy-hire/liquid-template.md

 => "Ciao OpenHire"
 ```

-Liquid is been developed Tobias Luetke by and it is extensivily used in Shoppify.
+Liquid is been developed Tobias Luetke by and it is extensively used in Shoppify.

-Liquid is also been adopted as stadard template engine for Jekyll, a stateless blog engine that is used in the github's page, this same blog use Liquid.
+Liquid is also been adopted as standard template engine for Jekyll, a stateless blog engine that is used in the github's page, this same blog use Liquid.

-Before to dive into the detail of Liquid itself let's explore what this wonderfully small piece of software does and why it is sucesfull.
+Before to dive into the detail of Liquid itself let's explore what this wonderfully small piece of software does and why it is successfully.

-Liquid provide a safe environmet, this means that I can render on Liquid templates that I don't trust.
+Liquid provide a safe environment, this means that I can render on Liquid templates that I don't trust.

-Liquid is stateless, once I parse the template the rendering process is a completelly different deal.
+Liquid is stateless, once I parse the template the rendering process is a completely different deal.

 ## Simple analysis